NTNUSmartWater/WQDT/README.md

 # Water Quality Digital Twin

 A web-based platform for decision support and analysis of water quality in surface drinking water supplies, based on hydrodynamic simulation using Delft3D FM and other methods.

+This repository combines web development and model development elements.